 - Activities that benefit individuals who are not residents of a Medicare or Medicaid certified facility

-No. DADS does not disburse CMP funds in advance of project completion.
+No. HHSC does not disburse CMP funds before project completion.
 Organizations will need to submit invoices and receipts for completed projects in order to be reimbursed for expenses incurred pertaining to the project.
 Reimbursement will be made approximately 30 days after processing the invoice.

 Approved Projects for Civil Money Penalties

 |Entity Awarded CMP Funds||Project Description||Amt Approved by CMS|